Edida Nageswara Rao: Sitara (1984)

 Nageswara Rao's next production was another classic, Sitara (1984).
 Directed by Vamsy, who had previously worked in the direction department for Nageswara Rao's earlier films, Sitara featured Suman and Bhanupriya in lead roles.
 The film tells the story of a girl who overcomes traditional societal boundaries to become a movie star.
 The film garnered three National Film Awards.
 It was also showcased at several prestigious film festivals, including the International Film Festival of India, the Moscow Film Festival, and the Asian Film Festival.

 Swathi Muthyam (1986)

 Following Sitara, Nageswara Rao reunited with K. Viswanath to produce Swathi Muthyam (1986), which starred Kamal Haasan and Radhika.
-The film tells the story of a young widow who is rescued by an autistic man.
+The film tells the story of a young widow who is rescued by a cognitively disabled man.
 Swathi Muthyam was a box office success and was screened at various international film festivals.
 The film received the National Film Award for Best Feature Film in Telugu, three Nandi Awards and the Filmfare Award for Best Director – Telugu.
 Swathi Muthyam became the first Telugu film to be selected as India's official entry for the Academy Awards.
 It was remade in Hindi as Eeshwar (1989) and in Kannada as Swathi Muthu (2003).